kdshea/Exploradex-Server/README.md

-# SEI Project Three, The Travel Library: A MERN Stack Application
+# The Travel Library: A MERN Stack Application

 # Table of contents
 * [Project Overview](#project-overview)